Belfast – the beautiful capital city of Northern Ireland in the Irish province of Ulster.

 Hi #Belfast 👋🏻👋🏻 first stop after dumping our bags is @establishedcoffee – a coffee emporium that we have long drooled over on Instagram, had infinite recommendations for and a place we had to put no.1 on our trip to the capital of Northern Ireland…. ☕️🍳🍞🍴#established #discoverni #cathedralquarter A photo posted by GastroGays | Patrick + Russell (@gastrogays) on

-We visited on a Wednesday morning and choices on their breakfast menu included the Cowboy Breakfast (sausages on brioche toast with homemade beans), granola, and poached eggs on sourdough toast.
+We visited on weekday mornings and choices on their breakfast menu included the the Established hash, granola, and poached eggs on sourdough toast, toasties and much more.
 While planning for the day ahead, we were able to recharge our technology too, as you will find a tonne of built-in plugs.
 You’re guaranteed to nestle next all kinds of people tapping laptops, chatting on the phone or scribbling as they spend a huge portion of the day here and, quite frankly, if we lived in Belfast we’d do the same.
 So simple and well-executed – this is one of our favourite coffee shops we’ve ever visited.

 Pre-bus journey to the south of Ireland, much-needed sneaky sustenance from our new favs @establishedcoffee.
 Flat whites and a custard & apple tart to share (a 90/10 split obvz) ☕️☕️Yes, we loved it so much we crammed in two stops in 24 hours!
 Easily one of our favourite cafes ever 💁🏼👌🏻